pirate/wireguard-docs/README.md

 Getting this to work when both end-points are behind NATs or firewalls would require that both end-points send packets to each-other at about the same time.
 This means that both sides need to know each-other's public IP addresses and port numbers and need to communicate this to each-other by some other means (in our case by hard-coding them in `wg0.conf` in advance).
 WebRTC requires a STUN signaling server to communicate the hole-punching port because it would be impossible for browsers to hardcode listening ports for all possible connections in advance.

-WireGuard punches holes through NATs natively as a side effect of it's UDP-based design, but it only works if a `ListenPort` is hardcoded for the peer behind the NAT.
+WireGuard punches holes through NATs natively as a side effect of its UDP-based design, but it only works if a `ListenPort` is hardcoded for the peer behind the NAT.
 It does not search for a hole-punching port dynamically like WebRTC/N2N as it has no concept of a signaling server to communicate the port to the other side, it only works with a hardcoded port and `PersistentKeepalive` set to some non-null value on both sides.

 This approach has some limitations, which is why having a fallback public relay server is still advised, see: